visoire/visoire/README.md

 Firewall and security hardening
 Database server setup and maintenance

-## Core Competencies

-Full Stack Web Development with modern and classic stacks API Design and Implementation
-Custom project development tailored to requirements Discord and Telegram bot creation
-Database design, optimization, and management
-VPS/VDS setup and infrastructure management
-Server configuration with Apache and Nginx
-Security implementation across all layers
-Code review and quality assurance
-Performance optimization and monitoring
-Linux and Windows system administration

 ## Portfolio

 Check out my work and current projects at www.visoire.com